-Associated with every connection that is created is a unique identifier for the connection.
+For every connection that is created there is a unique identifier associated with that connection.
 All connections relevant for a node are maintained in a connection table.
-This scheme allows to detect if the connection table already contains a certain connection.
+This scheme allows us to detect if the connection table already contains a certain connection.
 There could be multiple connections between two specific units, this feature provides for greater fault tolerance.
-However, what is maintained in the connectivity graph is simply the connection which exists between the two units.
-The edge thus created also has a link count associated with it, which is incremented by one every time a new connection is established between two units which are already connected.
-This scheme plays an important role in determining if a connection loss would lead to partitions, this is described in section 6.1.5.
+However, what is maintained in the connectivity graph is simply the connection, which exists between the two units.
+The edge thus created also has a link count associated with it, which is incremented by one every time a new connection is established between two units that were already connected.
+This scheme also plays an important role in determining if a connection loss would lead to partitions, this is described in section 6.1.5.